 With that in mind, I have a few tips for how you can do so.
 But, before I get started, I would like to let you know that I recommend that you get an electronic dog door as it comes with a chip that can be attached to your dog’s collar.
 That will ensure that only your dog, and nobody else, can go through that dog door.
 That will stop potential invader animals such as raccoons from using the dog door to enter your home.

 That will help to give you peace of mind about allowing your dog to freely use the dog door when you aren’t at home.
 When you are training your dog with using the dog door, be sure to disable the chip until he/she gets the hang of it.
+I recommend that you order the High Tech Pet Power Pet Electronic Pet Door as it is the best option for an electronic dog door that I have seen out there.

 1. Luring Your Dog Through The Dog Door